mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 We'll follow prior art from [Google’s OAuth 2.0 scopes][googles-oauth2-scopes] and use URIs to represent permissions that relate to a specific service operated by Mozilla, and short literal strings to represent special permissions that relate directly to the relying application.
 We currently have the following specific use-cases in mind:

 * ***App-specific keys***.
-A relying application may request the special `app_key` scope in order to get a unique key just for its own use, and would depend on Firefox Accounts to ensure this key is not shared with other applications.
+A relying application may request the special `app_key` scope in order to get a unique key just for its own use, and would depend on Mozilla accounts to ensure this key is not shared with other applications.
 Only applications that share a redirect_uri origin would be able to access the same `app_key` key.
 * ***Firefox Notes***.
 This application consists of a new server-side storage API and corresponding client-side application code.
 The application will request the scope `https://identity.mozilla.com/apps/notes` which will allow it to retrieve both some purpose-specific encryption keys, and an OAuth token that can be used to access the storage API.
 * ***Sync keys***.
 A relying application may request the scope `https://identity.mozilla.com/apps/sync` in order to get access to the user's sync data.
-In this case Firefox Accounts would be responsible for ensuring that it provides the same encryption keys as used by existing sync clients, to ensure backwards compatibility.
+In this case Mozilla accounts would be responsible for ensuring that it provides the same encryption keys as used by existing sync clients, to ensure backwards compatibility.

 So we'll end up with a set of supported scopes that looks something like this: